Amy Sinclair: Hoover Award

 In March 2023, Sinclair was awarded the Herbert Hoover Award.

 Personal life

+She was born to Merlin Jellison (1932-2002) and Hilda "Rexine" Jellison (1935-2026) in 1975 in Unionville, Missouri.
+She has 5 siblings, 2 sisters and 3 brothers with one brother who died.

-Sinclair was married to John Boyd Sinclair III, and they have three sons together.
+Sinclair was married to John Boyd Sinclair III, and later divorced, they have three sons together.
 She currently resides in Allerton, Iowa.